Viewing Differences

 Araxis Merge

 Araxis Merge is a useful commercial tool for diff and merging both files and folders.
-It does three-way comparision in merges and has synchronization links to use if you've changed the order of functions.
+It does three-way comparison in merges and has synchronization links to use if you've changed the order of functions.
 Download it from Araxis .

 Read the section called “External Program Settings” for information on how to set up TortoiseSVN to use these tools.